-In cases of concerns about the legitimacy of the nurse or midwife’s entry in the register, the Investigating Committee can make an interim order to restrict or suspend the nurse or midwife’s right to practise, while the concerns are being resolved.
+In cases of concerns about the legitimacy of the nurse, midwife or nursing associate’s entry in the register, the Investigating Committee can make an interim order to restrict or suspend the nurse, midwife or nursing associate’s right to practise, while the concerns are being resolved.

 In these circumstances, decision makers will take into account:

 - the public interest in maintaining the integrity of the register